-Non-compliance with the safety data sheet for the thermal fluid to be used

-- INJURIES - Risk of injury to the eyes, skin, respiratory tract. - The safety data sheet for the thermal fluid to be used must be read prior to using it and its content must be respected. - Observe the local regulations/work instructions. - Wear your personal protective equipment (e.g. temperature-resistant safety gloves, safety goggles, safety footwear). - Danger of slipping because floor and work area are contaminated.
-Clean the workplace; observe the proper disposal of thermal fluid and aids. → Page 15, section "Proper disposal of resources and consumables".

-Non-compliance with the compatibility between the thermal fluid and your temperature control unit MATERIAL DAMAGE

-- > Observe the classification of your temperature control unit according to DIN 12876. - Ensure the following materials are resistant with respect to the thermal fluid: Stainless steel 1.4301/ 1.4401 (V2A), copper, nickel, FKM, red bronze/brass, silver solder and plastic. - The maximum viscosity of the thermal fluid must not exceed 50 mm/s at the lowest working temperature! - The maximum density of the thermal fluid may not exceed 1 kg/dm!
+Non-compliance with the safety data sheet for the thermal fluid to be used INJURIES $\geq$ Risk of injury to the eyes, skin, respiratory tract.
+The safety data sheet for the thermal fluid to be used must be read prior to using it and its content must be respected.
+Observe the local regulations/work instructions.
+Wear your personal protective equipment (e.g. temperature-resistant safety gloves, safety goggles, safety footwear).
+Danger of slipping because floor and work area are contaminated.
+Clean the workplace; observe the proper disposal of thermal fluid and aids. $\rightarrow$ Page 15, section "Proper disposal of resources and consumables".
+Non-compliance with the compatibility between the thermal fluid and your temperature control NOTE unit MATERIAL DAMAGE Observe the classification of your temperature control unit according to DIN 12876. $\triangleright$ Ensure the following materials are resistant with respect to the thermal fluid: Stainless steel 1.4301/ 1.4401 (V2A), copper, nickel, FKM, red bronze/brass and silver solder.
+The maximum viscosity of the thermal fluid must not exceed 50 mm/s at the lowest working temperature!
+The maximum density of the thermal fluid may not exceed 1 kg/dm!
+NOTE Mixing different thermofluids in a thermal fluid circuit PROPERTY DAMAGE Do not mix different types of thermofluid (such as mineral oil, silicone oil, synthetic oil, water, etc.) in a thermofluid circuit.
+The thermal fluid circuit must be rinsed when changing from one type of thermal fluid to another.
+No residues of the previous type of thermal fluid may remain in the thermal fluid circuit.